-A brief overview of atypical hyperplasia
+A brief overview of Atypical Hyperplasia

-Hyperplasia refers to any kind of cell growth which is much more rapid than normal.
-In the context of breast cancer diagnosis and staging it usually refers to unusually rapid growth of the epithelial cells within the lining of the breast ducts, as opposed to the lobules.
+Atypical Hyperplasia refers to any kind of cell growth that is much more rapid than normal.
+In the context of breast cancer diagnosis and staging it usually refers to the unusually rapid growth of the epithelial cells within the lining of the breast ducts, as opposed to the lobules.

 Atypical ductal hyperplasia contains some, but not all, criteria of a low-grade ductal carcinoma in situ (DCIS)

 A definition in common use for Atypical Ductal Hyperplasia (ADH) is for a ‘a proliferative breast lesion’ that has a few, but not all, of the criteria that otherwise would comprise a diagnosis of a low-grade, non-comedo ductal carcinoma in situ.

 Differentiating “ductal hyperplasia (DH) from ‘atypical ductal hyperplasia’ (ADH)

 ‘Anisokaryosis’ is a bit more detailed and refers to an unusual variation of the density or size of cell nuclei, specifically the nuclear chromatin.
 Chromatin is a complex of DNA and protein, whose function is to regulate the size of a cell.
-However, even with these unusual variations in hyperplasia, if cells are seen to be dividing in a controlled, predictable way, they are not considered to be cancer cells..
+However, even with these unusual variations in hyperplasia, if cells are dividing in a predictable way, they are not cancer cells.

 - Architectural pattern